Looking for a haunted house? Atlanta has one for you!

 5389 N. Main St. | Acworth

-Folklore Haunted House offers three different attractions at their Acworth location — The Manor, Asylum ’67, and Overload.
+Folklore Haunted House offers two different attractions at their Acworth location — Winters Estate and Overload Final Destination.

-They offer tickets for just one haunted house, all three haunted houses, or RIP Admission tickets help you bypass the lines.
+They offer tickets for both haunted houses, or RIP Admission tickets help you bypass the lines.

 FRIGHT FEST AT SIX FLAGS